nanz6/projects_of_strong_lensing/lenstronomy_ALMA_likelihood_and_source_recon/code_tutorials/README.md

 # Lens Modeling Examples

-This folder contains two example files that demonstrate different aspects of lens modeling using `lenstronomy` introduced by the paper (placeholder).
+This folder contains two example files that demonstrate different aspects of lens modeling using `lenstronomy` introduced by our [paper](https://arxiv.org/abs/2508.08393).
 The examples focus on two distinct topics: **parametric modeling of ALMA interferometric images**, and **pixelated source reconstruction**.

 ---